igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/vcf.md

 VCF tracks have three **display mode** options: .

-* `Collapsed` : All variant calls are displyed in one row and the genotypes are not displayed.
+* `Collapsed` : All variant calls are displayed in one row and the genotypes are not displayed.

 * `Expanded` : Uses multiple rows to display the variant calls in order to make tightly packed calls easier to distinguish and all the genotypes are displayed.
 The examples above are *Expanded*, which is the default.